rakudo/rakudo/INSTALL.md

 If you don't have git installed, you can get a tarball of Rakudo from https://rakudo.org/downloads/rakudo/.
 Then unpack the tarball.

-If you already have cloned Rakudo from github, you can get (pull) the most recent version from github like this:
+If you already have cloned Rakudo from GitHub, you can get (pull) the most recent version from GitHub like this:

     $ cd rakudo
     $ git pull